DeepSOIC/mass-decomposer/README.md

 </p>
 </details>

-1. Edit script.py to contain your list of molecules, and mass-spectrum peak magnitudes.
+1. Edit MassDecomposerScript.py to contain your list of molecules, and mass-spectrum peak magnitudes.
+Hint: if you copy the file to your data directory and edit it there, it will be picked up instead of the default one.

 ```
 molecs = [